PRESUMPSCOT WATER TRAIL

 • Give animals a wide berth and be mindful of noise levels.

 • Respect private property and ask permission before use.
-Information containued in the above map does not imply landowner permission.
+Information contained in the above map does not imply landowner permission.
 Picnic and launch your boat on established surfaces.

 • Carry in, carry out.
 Pack out trash left by others.

-Be considerate of others recreating on the river.
+Be considerate of others.
 Park sensibly and avoid limiting river access for others.
-Keep groups together and stay clear of people fishing
+Keep groups together and stay clear of people fishing.

 Be on the lookout for invasive plants.
 Variable leaf milfoil has been documented in the upper main stem of the river.
-Before and after your trip, inspect boats, paddles, and trailers, and dispose of any plants that are discovered in the trash.
+Before and after your trip, inspect boats, paddles, and trailers, and dispose of any plants in the trash.

 From source to sea, the Presumpscot River flows 25 miles between Sebago Lake and Casco Bay, dropping 270 feet in elevation.
 Although the main stem is relatively short (by Maine standards), the Presumpscot enjoys long and rich natural and cultural histories best experienced at water level.